Abjad/abjad/abjad/docs/source/index.rst

 -   Create musical notation in an object-oriented way.
 -   Model compositional thinking computationally.
--   Generate and transform complex rhythmic through rhythm-makers, meter-rewriting and quantization.
+-   Generate and transform complex rhythms through rhythm-makers, meter-rewriting and quantization.
 -   Construct powerful component selectors for locating musical objects in a score.